ivan-pesic/PIC18F45K22-project/README.md

 - The program initially establishes connection with the COM3 serial port.
 Then flushes input and output buffers so that they would not affect the sending/receiving of data later.
 - Execution of the program is cyclic, where the user is first asked for the voltage value which is then processed.
 - If the value is not valid, the program exits.
-- If the value of the program is **f**, the program again flushes input and output buffers in case of communication problems.
+- If the value is **f**, the program again flushes input and output buffers in case of communication problems.
 - If the value is correct (float), it is then limited to DAC range (0V - 5V) and is sent as series of characters to the microcontroller.
 - As a confirmation, the  microcontroller should send the same message back.
 The program waits 2 seconds before next transmission.